RedisGears/RedisGears/docs/intro.md

     1) "this is a message"
     ````

-Can we extend the example to support publisher timeout?
-Yes, using the `runCoroutine` function.
-This function allows us to add another coroutine to the event loop and to specify a delay.
+You can use the `runCoroutine` function to add a publisher timeout to the example.
+This function allows you to add another coroutine to the event loop and specify a delay.
 If a delay is given, the coroutine will only start after this delay.

-The extended code will look like this:
+Here's the extended code:

 ```python
 {{ include('async_await/async_await-002.py')}}
 ```
-The only addition is that after adding the publisher's future object to the publisher's list, we start a coroutine with a delay of 5 seconds that will release the publisher with a timeout error (exception) if it was not yet released by then.
-The result will look like this:
+The only addition is that a coroutine with a delay of 5 seconds starts after adding the publisher's future object to the list of publishers.
+The coroutine will release the publisher with a timeout error (exception) if it was not released by then.

+The result looks like this:
 !!! example "Example: publisher timeout"
     ````
     127.0.0.1:6379> RG.TRIGGER MSG_PUBLISH "this is a message"
     (error) timeout
     ````
 !!! important "Notice"
-    The following example only works on a single shard.
-We left it to the reader to think how to extend it to cluster support.
+    This example only works on a single shard.
+You will need to make some changes for it to work on a cluster.

 To read more about async await, see [Async Await Advanced Topics](async_await_advance_topics.md).